arkency/posts/posts/2021-11-18-difference-between-cache-and-read-model-an-example.md

 * `bookings`
 * a sequence of dates

-What happens next?
+What happens next:

-* At the beginning you just query your tables and do some joins.
-Later you optimize the queries and perhaps write some of them by hand.
+* At the beginning you just query your tables, do some joins.
+* Later you optimize the queries and perhaps write some of them by hand.
 * Developers keep extending this view over the years by adding more and more data.
 * Clients grow their datasets and soon they start complaing about the page being too slow.
-* You start to think about a solution to make it even faster.
+* You start to think about a solution to make it fast enough.
 Perhaps caching?

 ## Caching